-In his capacity as Director of Law and Public Safety, Deputy Director Kelly oversaw the expansion of the Ocean County Police Academy located in Ocean County Park, Lakewood.
+In his capacity as Director of Law and Public Safety, Freeholder Kelly oversaw the expansion of the Ocean County Police Academy located in Ocean County Park, Lakewood.
 He was instrumental in the construction of the Training Center in Waretown, which officially opened its doors to the fire and first aid academies in October 1998.
 Since that time thousands of volunteers have received training there.
 The mission there has been expanded to house the Ocean County Vocational Technical Schools Law and Public Safety program.

-Deputy Director Kelly oversaw the opening of an expanded communications center for the Ocean County Sheriff’s Department, which oversees the countywide 911 system.
+Freeholder Kelly oversaw the opening of an expanded communications center for the Ocean County Sheriff’s Department, which oversees the countywide 911 system.
 He also has worked to upgrade radio communications for the numerous law enforcement agencies throughout Ocean County.

 Freeholder Kelly has closely worked with the Ocean County Security Department, the County Corrections Department and the county Juvenile Services Department in implementing programs for Ocean County youngsters including bicycle safety programs, Internet safety programs and anti-gang programs.